xompage/Nyuu-obfuscated/README.md

 Nyuu download packages can be found on [the releases page](<https://github.com/animetosho/Nyuu/releases>).
 Pre-packaged Windows builds with Node 4.x may also exist there if I can be bothered to provide them.
+Note that code from Git is considered to be unstable (or rather, less stable than release versions).

 Dependencies
 ------------